5 Winter Preparedness Tips For Your Car

 3 Always have a 3-Day Emergency Pack in your car.
 This is for any type of emergency, being stuck on a snowy road, etc.

 Imagine an earthquake striking in winter when you’re across town at the grocery store or miles away at work.
 Have an emergency pack to get you through 3 days.
-Post earthquake, depending on conditions, you may need to shelter in place where you are, or embark on the journey of walking home.
+Post-earthquake, depending on conditions, you may need to shelter in place where you are, or embark on the journey of walking home.
+Core critical supplies include: water, nutrition, an emergency sleeping bag, an emergency blanket and rain poncho.
+It's important to have supplies that help retain your core body temperature and shield you from the elements.
 Most bridges and overpasses will be down, so travel routes will be impassable by car.
-This could be a multi-day process requiring sleeping outside on the way.
-Have the safety supplies, water and food to be safe during these critical 72 hours.
+Getting home could be a multi-day process requiring sleeping outside on the way.
+Have a 3-day Get-Home Pack in your car to take care of yourself during these critical 72 hours.

 4 Check your antifreeze, battery and wipers.

+This is about prevention.
 Make sure that your car is ready for winter.
-Checking these critical safety systems takes on a few minutes but can make a huge difference in terms of safely.
+Checking these critical safety systems takes only a few minutes but can make a huge difference in terms of road safely in winter.

 5 Add a snow scraper and traction devices.